 “So, our approach is not a blanket program that works for everyone because not every child’s the same, and some approaches we’ve found over time are better than others.”

-While there’s no ‘one size fits all’ solution, Phil said there are foundational principles that work for all students.
+While there’s no ‘one size fits all’ solution, she said there are foundational principles that work for all students.

-“We’ve discovered over the years that there are certain timeless principles – we call them the timeless T’s – that seem to work for all children, and it’s backed up by the research,” he said.
+“We’ve discovered over the years that there are certain timeless principles – we call them the timeless T’s – that seem to work for all children, and it’s backed up by the research.”

 “What’s really strong about the seven T’s is how they all just link together.
 They’re all complementary to each other and empower each other.
 So, it isn’t a disjointed, instructional approach – it is a very connected, linked approach.”
 Sharon added.

-“We don’t want any child to feel like they’re not yet enough to be part of the literacy experiences … it’s much better to include everyone together than to separate,” Phil said.
+“We don’t want any child to feel like they’re not yet enough to be part of the literacy experiences … it’s much better to include everyone together than to separate.”

 “They can all be a part of that community of learners, where they’re learning from each other as well as the teacher, and so there’s an entry point for every child and it allows everyone a chance to grow in really powerful ways that wouldn’t happen.